 Donor Portal

-By using our new Donor Portal, you can view your fund balance, gifts to the fund, and grants made.
+By using our Donor Portal, you can view your fund balance, gifts to the fund, and grants made.
 In addition, donor advisors can recommend grants online.
-Written instructions regarding the functionality of the new system are available below.
+Written instructions are available below.

 Frequently asked questions about the Donor Portal